 8 National Parks near Montreal

-The list below is ordered by provinces
+The list below is ordered by provinces to make your seach easier.

 The Saguenay Lac-St-Jean region is full of activities.
 The main attractions are the Lac-St-Jean and the Fjords.
 Also, don't forget to visit the St-Felicien Zoo, where the animals are free and you are in a cage.